 Perhaps you updated a file with new information and accidentally deleted something important that was within the file.
 What do you do?
 A true backup service will save you.
 Simply launch the backup software, click on RESTORE, then select the file name and the date of the file version that you seek.

 There are dozens of good backup products available.
-If you own a Macintosh, look at Time Machine that was already installed on your computer when you purchased it.
-Time Machine is one of the best backup products I have seen.
+If you own a Macintosh, look at Time Machine a free backup program that was already installed on your computer when you purchased it.
+Time Machine is one of the best backup products I have seen and it is available free of charge to every Mac owner.
+It will allow you to restore files as they appeared in the past, even years ago.
 See https://support.apple.com/en-us/HT201250 for more information about using Time Machine.

 Users of Microsoft Windows have a bit more of a challenge.
 Over the years, Microsoft has included mediocre backup software in some of the Pro versions of Windows but generally not in the Home Editions.
 However, a number of third-party vendors have rushed in to fill the vacuum.

 Backblaze‘s online backup service keeps track of multiple versions up to 30 days.
-That is a rather short timeframe but is better than most file sync services.
+That is a rather short timeframe but is better than most of the simple file sync services.

 Dropbox is primarily a file sync service but also will create backups of multiple versions of every file.
-By default, Dropbox saves a history of all deleted and earlier versions of files for 30 days for all Dropbox accounts.
-If you purchase the Extended Version History add-on feature, you can revert to a previous file version or recover a deleted file at any time within a year of an edit or deletion made after your purchase.
+By default, Dropbox Basic and Plus users will find a history of all deleted and earlier versions of files for 30 days for all Dropbox accounts.
+If you purchase either the Professional or Business versions of Dropbox, all versions of all backed up files will remain available for 180 days.
+See https://help.dropbox.com/files-folders/restore-delete/recover-older-versions for the details.

 All files stored online by Dropbox are encrypted and are kept in secure storage servers across several data centers.